top of page

 Serving the summons of mandatory jury duty places an undue burden upon both businesses and citizens alike.
 If jurors are forced to participate, it places the judicial system at risk of having an unfair and biased proceeding where jurors wish to be elsewhere than the courtroom.

-Not to mention the fact that not paying for services rendered as well as being forced labor is essentially slavery.
-This is a serious matter where such mandatory service of this nature should be criminally charged.
+Not to mention the fact that not paying for services rendered as well as being forced labor is essentally slavery.
+This is actually a serious matter where such mandatory service upon its citizens is a crime, despite the U.S. Supreme Court's decision upholding the measure (which may be overturned by a pure democracy vote).
 Duty for the country is in regards to military service as a requirement for the survival of the nation.
-It doesn't apply for forced labor of this kind, especially when alternatives exist.
+It doesn't apply for forced labor, especially when alternatives exist.

 The summons for jury duty must be 100% voluntary.
-Anything else, such as being under duress or forced to participate due to the threat of fine/imprisonment, causes a mistrial.
+Anything else, such as being under duress or forced due to the threat of fine/imprisonment, causes a mistrial.

 Solution